-At the beginning, every freelancer is much like Sisyphus: they have to worry about attracting clients, understand the project in detail, control tasks, and make sure they get paid.
+At first, every freelancer is much like Sisyphus: they have to worry about attracting clients, understand the project in detail, control tasks, and make sure they get paid.
 Only to start this process over with the next client.

 So was the story of Leonardo, who became a web designer ever since he got out of college in 2007.
 Back then, he was an art director for a game development studio and a front-end developer for another two web design ones.
-All while having his own projects, so you could say he was a pure-breed entrepreneur.
-Up until 2010, when he decided to go out on his own and open a freelancing office with a friend - who soon bailed him.
+All while having his own projects, so you could say he was a purebred entrepreneur.
+Up until 2010, when he decided to go out on his own and open a freelancing office with a friend—who soon bailed on him.
 With a high workload and rent putting pressure on him, Leonardo knew that he had to step up his game.

 “I founded Strongway in 2012 with a new colleague.
 What drove us was our collective desire to do things in an orderly and solid fashion.
 We would call it the “strong way”, which also gave name to the company.”, recalls Leonardo.

 The struggles of a one-man business have been enough for Leonardo, who finally had the courage and resources to hire professionals to help him with the extra workload.
 A step that enabled him to expand and become profitable in the end.

 Unlike other users, he was already familiar with Paymo from his time at the game and web design studios.

 “I was part of a team that used Basecamp and another that used Zoho.
 I was looking for a free solution that included time tracking, something that was paid on both.
 Paymo was very similar to Basecamp at the time (which made it very easy for me to migrate) and also had the free time tracking feature that allowed me to understand how much time I spent on each kind of task.
 So I could better estimate new projects and, with it, their costs.”